twofortyfouram/android-test/README.md

 * 2.0.0: Changed interface of ActivityTestUtil for the new AndroidJUnitRunner
 * 3.0.0: Changed interface of FeatureContextWrapper to support Android Marshmallow
 * 4.0.0: Removed ActivityTestUtil.getActivityResultCode(); getActivityResultCodeSync() is the correct public API to use.
+* 5.0.0: Bring in latest changes from Locale
+    * Added MockableContentProvider to assist in mocking content provider calls
+    * Added utility classes to detect Firebase Test Lab and Test Butler
+    * Delete MoarAsserts
+    * Moved FeatureContextWrapper and ReceiverContextWrapper
+    * Min API 9